jiezhoucs/must-read/notes/rust/2020-UnsafeRust-OOPSLA20.md

 - 1.7% of crates have more than 3 unsafe blocks with `transmute` calls.

 ##### Emphasize Contracts and Invariants
-- 2.5% of trail declarations are unsafe.
+- 2.5% of trait declarations are unsafe.
 Five crates account for 40.4% of all unsafe trait declarations.
 - 36.1% of all unsafe functions are written in completely safe Rust.
 However, many of them are automatically generated to provide peripheral access to